Feyerabend/ABC80/abc802/README.md

 They extended their influence by adapting and widely adopting their BASIC programming language.
-In the early stages, Microsoft employed cross-compilation techniques to create BASIC interpreters for different CPUs.
+In the early stages, Microsoft employed cross-compilation techniques to create BASIC interpreters for different architectures.
 As time progressed, they further developed and introduced enhanced versions such as Visual BASIC.
 This abstraction or strategic approach contributed to Microsoft's growth and influence in the industry.

 The computer industry was faced with a critical decision: whether to compete within the established IBM PC/Microsoft DOS track or to explore